goramartin/QueryEngine/README.md

     ID Type Properties

-Ids must be sorted in ascending order.
 Properties go one after another as there are defined in the data scheme.
-Ids do not have to start from 0.
+Ids do not have to start from 0 and do not have to be sorted.
+The ID must always be unique, even regarding edges.

 #### For edges:

     ID Type FromVertexID ToVertexID Properties

-The same rule applies as for vertices, except the edges must be sorted according to the vertex IDs.
-That is, if there are three vertices with ids 1 2 3.
+The same rule applies as for vertices, except the edges must be sorted according to the FromVertexID based on the order in the Nodes.txt file.
+That is, if there are three vertices with IDs 1, 2 and 3 (in that order).
-After a double dot it expects edges that start with FromVertexID 1, then edges with FromVertexID 2 and so on.
+The file Edges.txt must start with Edges that has FromVertexID = 1, then edges with FromVertexID = 2 and so on.
 Edges IDs and Vertices IDs must be different.
-There can not be edge with id 1 and simultaneously vertex with id 1.
-The id must be unique in entire graph.

->Example
+>Example based on the schema above (the header must not be included)
 ```
-Nodes.txt
+Nodes.txt:
+ID Type Name LastName Age
 0 Person Pavel Mikulas 21
 1 Person Patrik Peska 40
 2 Person Max Slev 20

+Edges.txt:
+ID Type FromVertexID ToVertexID
+4 Friend 0 1
+5 Friend 0 2
+6 Friend 1 0
+7 Friend 2 0
 ...

-Edges.txt
-4 BasicEdge 0 1
-5 BasicEdge 0 2
-6 BasicEdge 1 0
-7 BasicEdge 2 0
-...
 ```

 ## Query

 Queries must be inputted in a PGQL syntax.
-So far, only select, match, order by work.
+So far, only select, match, order by and group by work.
 General expressions used inside the query work only as variable references and property references.
 Query words (match, select, as ...) are case-insensitive but variable names, property names and labels are case-sensitive.